Home |

 BarnesandNoble.com.
 In its review of the book, Kirkus

-Discoveries says: “Gloria Jean not only had star-quality beauty
+Discoveries says: “Gloria Jean not only had star-quality

-voice… The authors, an experienced husband-and-wife
+singing voice… The authors, an experienced husband-and-wife

 film-historian team, bring great sensitivity and authority to